 Dr. Judith J. Carta Annual Scholarship

 Dr. Carta has established this scholarship to (a) encourage the study of childhood development and research and (b) serve as a mentor to student recipients.
-Dr. Carta majored in psychology and received her Bachelor of Science from Bradley University.
+Dr. Carta majored in psychology and received her Bachelor of Arts from Bradley University.
 She credits her deep interest in child development and research to her education at Bradley.
 She is a Professor of Special Education and Senior Scientist at the University of Kansas and Director of Early Childhood Research at its Juniper Gardens Children’s Project.
 In 2014 she was named Director of the “Bridging the Word Gap Network,” a national network of experts in language and literacy development funded by the United States Department of Health and Human Services.

 Eligibility: Must be (a) a full-time student in good academic standing and (b) attained junior or senior standing with strong academic records and be majoring in psychology with plans to pursue graduate education and/or a profession related to childhood development.

 Preference is (a) for students who have completed coursework in child development at Bradley and (b) a student with demonstrated financial need as determined by the Office of Financial Assistance.

 This award is available to all students regardless of age, ethnic origin, or sexual preference.